- Reputation: 18

 - Registered: 14-Feb-2012

-This is a summarizing write-up after using Colemak for almost four years.
+This is a summarizing write-up after using Colemak for almost four years (in 2015, updated in 2022, after switching to Maltron).
 I hope it's explanatory enough to show how (not) to learn, why Colemak is (not) a good choice, and some other aspects of writing text on a keyboard.

 I'm a self-taught touch typist and a computer power user.

-I started to touch type back around 2005, while I was still interested in web development.
+I started to touch type back around 2004/5, while I was still interested in web development.
 I went cold turkey without practicing at all, following some of the advice by Dušan "Yuhů" Janovský.
 My primary concern was being able to type without looking at the keyboard.
-I used Czech QWERTZ on generic Samsung or Genius rubber-dome-over-membrane keyboards at the time.
+I used Czech QWERTZ on generic OEM (Samsung or Genius) rubber-dome-over-membrane keyboards at the time.
 Most of my typing involved Czech prose and HTML/CSS/JS code.

 Fast forward to summer 2008.
 I was already using GNU/Linux full-time and often had to type in US QWERTY for system administration.
 The difference between QWERTY and QWERTZ frustrated me, thus I switched to Czech QWERTY, because there was no reason to stick to QWERTZ anyway.
-I was also using scissor-switch keyboards most of the time: a classic thinkpad, Dell Latitude D series, or Logitech UltraX at home.
+I was also using scissor-switch keyboards most of the time: a classic thinkpad or latitude (D series), or Logitech UltraX at home.
 This was the first time I measured my typing speed; I could produce (i.e., not copy, I didn't test copying) about 40 words per minute in Czech.

 I wanted to "fix" my typing technique, i.e., relearn the standard fingering, start to hover my wrists without resting them on the desk/wrist rest, and learn to touch type numbers and punctuation located on the number row or in the layout's corners.
 A new layout seemed like a great opportunity to do so.
 I wanted to break away from Czech QWERTY regardless.
 US QWERTY seemed like an obvious choice as a standard; programming languages and shells were designed around it too.
 However, I still needed to type in Czech, and various "international" QWERTY layout implementations were even less consistent than Czech QWERTY.